top of page

 The funniest part of the show was when Hiua asked that no photos be taken during the first part of the show.
 He then said sternly “For those Chinese guests that means . . . no photos!!”
 While others might find this offensive, extensive travel these last seven years has made me realize that the funniest comedy comes from truth.

-The dinner buffet of hāngī (a Māori method of cooking food using heated rocks buried in a pit oven) back in reception hall was quite good and endless.
+The dinner buffet of hāngī (a Māori method of cooking food using heated rocks buried in a pit oven) back in the reception hall was quite good and endless.
 One of the Chinese guests had the last laugh though, when she took all the shrimp from the buffet.
 Hiua then took questions at the end which was quite informative.

 A damn good show, not as good as the one I saw in Taveuni Island, Fiji, but far better than Rapa Nui or Hawaii.

-Lodgings: Aura Accommodations ($109 USD) was the nicest motel I stayed at since Savannah, GA and the Thunderbird Inn.
+Lodgings: Aura Accommodations ($109 USD) was the nicest motel I stayed at since Savannah, GA, and the Thunderbird Inn.
 The place had a large outdoor thermal pool and a smaller indoor mineral pool.
 Floating in a full moonlit pool, heated to 38° C (100° F), with the Missus was a little bit of heaven (and very good for my bad elbow).

-A side benefit of visiting a region that uses thermal energy to create hot water is, incredibly hot and plentiful water for my shower.
+A side benefit of visiting a region that uses thermal energy to create hot water is incredibly hot and plentiful water for my shower.

 If you take anything from this Report, it should be to stay at this place when you visit.